Do you remember being in a presentation waiting for it to get done with? Unfortunately, most presentations end up exactly that way.

 Today, to land a killer presentation, you need to buck the trend and touch the human side of the audience.
 Making your presentations engaging will make you stand out.
 To learn how to give a presentation in office to maximum effect, you need to tweak your approach with minor changes.

-To build an effective presentation technique, you need to work on both delivering and presenting the presentation.
+To build effective presentation techniques, you need to work on both delivering and presenting the presentation.
 The first section consists of tips for delivering the presentation.
 The second half consists of tips for preparing the presentation.
 Some of these tips are from the book 201 Presentation Skills by William Steele.

 Delivering the presentation